shridharssg/Angular/README.md

 # Angular

+Q.Anular Hooks

 ```

 *why angular is called single page application---
-Single-Page Applications (SPAs) are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.
+Single-Page Applications (SPAs) are Web apps that load a single HTML page and
+dynamically update that page as the user interacts with the app.

 ---